AI Is Everywhere Right Now

 You’re not behind.
 You’re just stuck in the same reality as everyone else:

-- Staff are experimenting with AI tools on their own
+- Staff are experimenting with AI driven tech on their own

 - Leaders are overwhelmed by the pressure to “do something”